favarete/GodotGameAnalytics/README.md

 3. **[optional]** The mandatory permissions are already configured.
 Information about additional permissions, as well as their advantages and disadvantages can be found [here](https://github.com/GameAnalytics/GA-SDK-ANDROID/wiki/Configure-Android-Studio#storage-permissions) and [here](https://github.com/GameAnalytics/GA-SDK-ANDROID/wiki/Configure-Android-Studio#optional-fallback-option-for-identifier-imei).

 ## Initialize GodotGameAnalytics
-To to use the module functions on your scripts, start the module as follows:
+To use the module functions on your scripts, start the module as follows:

 (You can [Sign Up](https://go.gameanalytics.com/signup) for free to get the keys).